KittyMcDonagh/kmcd-issue-tracking-project/README.md

 8. Client-side users are able to filter the Issues list by Status, and Priority
 9. Client-side userd are able to flag another client's Issue by clicking a 'thumbs up' icon for that Issue, to indicate that they have it too
-10. Client-side users are able to unflag an Issue that they previously flagged
+10. Client-side users are able to unflag ('thumb down') an Issue that they previously flagged
 11. Clients are **not* be able to flag their own Issues

 12. **Vendor-side** users are able to filter the Issues list by an Issues Filter which allows the user to select:
     - Issues Assigned to the Logged in user only
     - All Issues
 13. Vendor-side users are able to filter the Issues list by Status, Priority, and Client
+14. Vendor-side users can **not** 'thumb up' an Issue

 14. From the **Features List** page all users can:
     - See high level details of up to five features per page, and paginate to other pages
     - See the id, input date, Client Code, Assigned User, Software Component, Feature Summary
-   - See the Status, Price, Total Paid so far
+    - See the Status, Price, Amount Paid so far per Feature
     - See the number of individual Clients who have paid for the Feature (in the flagged column)
     - Select to see the details of a particular Feature
     - Select to see the comments on a particular Feature

 15. Client-side users are able to filter the Features list by a Features Filter which allows the user to select:
     - Features Assigned to the Logged in user only